 Some of the activities require adult assistance, but other activities are more independent after the setting them up.

 Some links are affiliate links.
 As an Amazon affiliate, I earn a small commission on purchased made through these links.

-Play Balloon Tennis – Blow up a balloon for each child and give them a paper plate to hit it with.
+Play Balloon Tennis – If you have a balloon, you have a quick form of entertainment for kids of almost any age.
+You can add more fun if you give each kid a sturdy paper plate to hit the balloon with.
 You can make the paper plate more like a racket by using duct tape or packing tape to attach a large wooden craft stick (think tongue depressor).

 Have a dance party. – This is the easiest and quickest way for me to entertain my daughter.
 I turn on iTunes or Pandora, or I put in one of her CDs and we boogie down.
 Sometimes I bring out scarves or a balloon for added fun.

 Bake something – Most kids love to help in the kitchen.
 Remember this is not about the final product here so much as it is about the process.
 Get out all the baking tools and break down the measurements so the kids can really participate.
 Cupcakes are probably the easiest thing to make and come with lots of steps perfect for kids (putting paper liners in the pan and decorating the frosting at the end).